Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 About this trip...

 Picturesque coastal villages and towns, Roman ruins and striking hilltop villages.
-We explore them all on two wheels, on this guided cycling tour in the Istrian Peninsula of Croatia.
-Ride scenic coastal routes soaking up views of the Adriatic Sea & head inland to villages that offer beautiful views of the Croatian countryside.
+We explore them all on two wheels, on this guided group cycling trip in the Istrian Peninsula of Croatia.
+Ride scenic coastal routes, soaking up views of the Adriatic Sea & head inland to villages that offer beautiful views of the Croatian countryside.
 We'll also explore the ancient Roman ruins of Pula and its famous amphitheatre, and discover the fishing port of Rovinj, where a tangle of cobbled streets of the Old Town lead to the hilltop church of St. Euphemia on a days' excursion.
+A fantastic experience to share with other solo travelers who share your desire for biking adventures!

 Activity Level: Activity Level Rating